| LISTENING

 better than the pollution footprint of conventional

 chemical pulping of wood.
+See for example,

 my presentations, "Industry Development and Environmental